Underworld (1927 film)

 Underworld (also released as Paying the Penalty) is a 1927 American silent gangster film directed by Josef von Sternberg and starring Clive Brook, Evelyn Brent and George Bancroft.
+It is considered one of the earliest examples of the film noir genre.
 The film launched Sternberg's eight-year collaboration with Paramount Pictures, with whom he would produce his seven films with actress Marlene Dietrich.
 Journalist and screenwriter Ben Hecht won an Academy Award for Best Original Story.